 What are the Symptoms of High Arches?

 If you have high arches, you might experience a wide variety of symptoms, but the most common is pain during physical activity.
 But, physical activity doesn't just mean running or sports.
-Pain from high arches can occur on a daily basis and be caused by standing too long at work (if you work in a restaurant or are a teacher, you can relate!) or just walking around.
+Pain from high arches can occur on a daily basis and be caused by standing too long at work (if you work in a restaurant or are a teacher, you can relate!) or walking around in work boots with little support.
 You may be tempted to take off your shoes whenever you can and rub your feet...which can start to interfere in daily activities.

 What Causes High Arches?